crganesh/Student_Management_System/README.md

 # Student_Management_System

+INSTRUCTION TO EXECUTE:

+1.Clone the respository in your local system
+2.Create a student data table in MYSQL with given constraints 3.compile StudentController.java and hit run
+4.Use intellij for better use

+FEATURES OF THE STUDENT_MANAGEMENT_SYSTEM:

-Please make sure to run StudentController.java before that connect jdbc server with MYSQL using mysql-connector which will be placed inside lib directory create a student data table inside MYSQL to perform CRUD operations on the created database use only intellij for better usage of program
+1.Our project will be used to perform CRUD operations on the created database 2.It can be used to store the details of the students